hqwn/Make-A-gent/readme.md

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-Hi, I built this github repository to help people make their own custom AI Agent using Python and LangChain.
+Hi, I built this GitHub repository to help people make their own custom AI Agent using Python and LangChain.
 You won't need anything except an API key for your AI provider (Not applicable for Ollama).
 Now go and build your own AI Agent!
-For Demo scroll down.
+For Demo, scroll down.

 > Don't have an API Key?
 Follow this tutorial to get a free Groq API key: [Yt link](https://www.youtube.com/watch?v=TTG7Uo8lS1M)